Frugal Family Vacations don’t have to be boring. And fun vacations don’t have to be expensive to be memorable.

 - Eat at the value meal at restaurants for lunch, then have a good supper.

 - Haggle: I do know you can haggle with motel staff.
 Many times they want to sell the room, especially if its offseason.
 Hotels have a rock bottom price you don’t know about it.
 You gotta haggle.
 The room count is as important as the price so many times they will reduce it.
 We used this to get up to $30 off as the day of travel got closer.
 The hotel wanted to get the right numbers of rooms sold.

 Frugal Vacations & Finances

 I collect pop cans and was able to finance my two frugal vacations last year with all the money I earned from pop cans.
-And I hope I can earn enough money in pop cans to pay for a couple vacations this year.
+And I hope I can earn enough money in pop cans to pay for a couple of vacations this year.

 MoneySmartFamily.com: That’s being super resourceful!
-Great idea especially since aluminum prices are pretty high right now – around $.80 per pound in Phoenix.
+A great idea especially since aluminum prices are pretty high right now – around $.80 per pound in Phoenix.

 Frugal Vacations & Meals

 This is something we always do, at least for a few meals during vacation.
 Mom’s need some time off, but there are simple meals you can prepare that will save you a ton of money.

 Free Breakfast & Cook in Your Room — Brikko Hayashi